On Day One, Biden to undo Trump policies on climate, virus

 “I think the most important thing to say is that tomorrow starts a new day,” said Jeff Zients, Biden’s choice to lead a new White House office that will coordinate the federal government’s revamped response to the pandemic.

+Biden’s top priority is getting a grip on the pandemic, which reached another grim milestone on Tuesday when the U.S. surpassed 400,000 virus deaths.
+The coronavirus order includes calls for putting in place a mask mandate on federal property and extending the federal eviction freeze.

+It also restores the White House’s National Security Council directorate for global health security and defense to focus on domestic and global biological threats.

-The orders reach well beyond the pandemic.
-Biden intends to order a review of all Trump regulations and executive actions that are deemed damaging to the environment or public health.
-He will order federal agencies to prioritize racial equity and review policies that reinforce systemic racism.
-He will revoke a Trump order that sought to exclude non-citizens from the census and will order federal employees to take an ethics pledge that commits them to uphold the independence of the Justice Department.
+Biden’s first actions reach well beyond the health crisis.
+He intends to order a review of all Trump regulations and executive actions that are deemed damaging to the environment or public health.
+He will order federal agencies to prioritize racial equity and review policies that reenforce systemic racism.
+He will revoke a Trump order that sought to exclude noncitizens from the census and will order federal employees to take an ethics pledge that commits them to upholding the independence of the Justice Department.

+His orders also seek to fortify the Deferred Action for Childhood Arrivals, known as DACA, a signature effort during the Obama administration that provided hundreds of thousands of young undocumented immigrants protection from deportation and a pathway to citizenship.

 Susan Rice, Biden’s incoming domestic policy adviser, said the new president would also revoke the just-issued report of Trump’s “1776 Commission” to promote “patriotic education.”